SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ### Uploading archives

-Multiple archive ZIP file versions can be stored in Cumulocity when they were created by uploading ZIP files.
+Multiple archive file versions can be stored in Cumulocity when they were created by uploading either a zip file or a mon file.
 Each version is called an archive.
 You can upload different versions at the same time and switch between these versions.

 To upload an archive, follow these steps: